Maintaining lean body mass can impact longevity. Optimal body condition, together with sustained lean body mass, is important for overall health.1-3

 Lean body mass (LBM) includes skeletal muscle and organs, essentially everything except fat.
-It serves as an amino acid reservoir from which dogs and cats produce vital proteins such as immune cells, red blood cells and hormones.
+It serves as an amino acid reservoir from which dogs and cats can build the proteins that are essential components of every cell, including immune cells, red blood cells and hormones.

 With age, protein degradation often exceeds synthesis and this imbalance leads to progressive loss of LBM.
 This age-related loss of LBM, unrelated to disease, is called sarcopenia.

-Sarcopenia in dogs and cats (and people) is associated with increased risk for mortality and other health problems.1
+Sarcopenia in dogs and cats (and people) is associated with increased risk for mortality and other health problems.4

-By keeping LBM loss to a minimum, cats and dogs can maintain a healthier condition and potentially live longer.
+Keeping LBM loss to a minimum can help cats and dogs better maintain health, and potentially live longer.

-While cats need only 1.5g of protein per kilogram body weight to maintain nitrogen balance (protein) they need over 5 g protein/kg body weight to maintain LBM.2
+While cats need only 1.5 grams of protein per kilogram body weight to maintain nitrogen balance (protein) they need over 5g protein/kg body weight to maintain LBM.6

-Dogs require about three times more protein to maintain protein/DNA ratios (an indicator of protein reserves) compared to that needed to maintain nitrogen balance, and old dogs need 50% more protein than young dogs regardless of the measure used.3
+Dogs also require about three times more protein to maintain protein/DNA ratios (an indicator of protein reserves) compared to that needed to maintain nitrogen balance, and old dogs need 50% more protein than young dogs regardless of the measure used.8

-Purina studies correlated an increase in LBM with an increased chance of survival and showed that higher protein diets can help preserve LBM and body weight in both cats and dogs.
+Purina studies have shown that a higher lean body mass in cats is associated with longevity, while the loss of lean body mass in dogs is linked with shorter survival times.
+Research shows that higher protein diets can help preserve both LBM and body weight in cats and dogs.

 A study of 256 cats showed they begin to lose both LBM and fat at approximately 12 years of age.4